top of page

 2025

-Construction of the Events Centre thanks to funding from the Christchurch City Council and the Rātā Foundation.
+Construction of the Events and Activities Centre thanks to funding from the Christchurch City Council and the Rātā Foundation.

 TBC